What kind of student is a good match for NSLI-Y?

 - Host families typically do not speak much, if any, English.

 - Finalists and their families are not given the option to designate preferences for host family placement or composition.
+If a NSLI-Y finalist or their family rejects a valid host family placement, the finalist’s scholarship may be terminated.

 All host families receive orientations and materials to sensitize them to cultural differences and to prepare them for the hosting experience.
 Resident directors or local coordinators provide support to participants and host families throughout the program.